 Flavors: Green apple, citrus, pineapple, papaya

-Versatile and popular, chardonnay grows all over the world.
-It reaches its mineral-laced pinnacle in Burgundy, ripens to tropical richness in California and Australia, and takes very well to new oak.
-It picks up buttery aromas from malolactic fermentation, and toasty or vanilla scents from aging in new barrels.
+Versatile and popular, Chardonnay grows all over the world.
+It reaches its mineral-laced pinnacle in Burgundy, ripens to the tropical richness in California and Australia and takes very well to new oak.
+It picks up buttery aromas from malolactic fermentation and toasty or vanilla scents from aging in new barrels.
 By itself, young Chardonnay is most likely to recall fresh green apples in both smell and flavor.
-Depending upon the winemaker, it can be made to be crisp and stony, buttery and toasty, or brilliantly fresh with green apple and citrus flavors.
+Depending upon the winemaker, it can be made to be crisp and stony, buttery and toasty or brilliantly fresh with green apple and citrus flavors.

 Flavors: Ripe apple, lemon drop, pear, honeydew